simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

 ![UMP](./images/UMP.png)
 *Universal Modular Prover*

-The Oracle node features a plug-in service.
-This allows provers to connect and determine the types of tasks the prover can manage.
-The corresponding proving binary Docker is then downloaded, enabling the node to handle such tasks.
+The Oracle node features a plug-in service, Allowing provers to connect and determine the types of tasks the prover can manage.
+Subsequently, the corresponding proving binary Docker is then downloaded, enabling the node to handle such tasks.

 In this manner, a single accelerator can support multiple ZKP proving binaries.